-Located just outside of Minneapolis, Minnesota, Town and Country Campground is a short drive to Twin Cities’ Mall of America, Valley Fair, and other cool places to visit in the area.
+Located just outside of Minneapolis, Minnesota, Town and Country Campground and RV Park is a short drive to Twin Cities’ Mall of America, Valley Fair, and other cool places to visit in the area.
+We stayed here while visiting our son’s family near Shakopee.
 However, we must give you a heads up, our stay was not what we expected!

 Because of the humidity and high temperatures in the Minneapolis, we were forced to leave our amazing farm boondocking spot to find a campground in the Prior Lake, Minnesota area.
 The only available campground was Town and Country Campground we found through Campendium.